-Coronavirus: Former RJD MP Mohammad Shahabuddin dies at 53 after testing positive
+Coronavirus: Jailed former RJD MP Mohammad Shahabuddin dies at 53 after testing positive

 Shahabuddin was serving life imprisonment in Tihar Jail in a double murder case.